NATO military rank codes: Officers codes

 According to the standard, OF-10 is a national title, (Note: Marshal, Captain General etc.) so it is not found in most of the armed forces of NATO countries, including the US Armed Forces.
 (Note: The ranks of General of the Army, Fleet Admiral and General of the Air Force are reserved for wartime use only and designated in previous editions of STANAG 2116 as OF-10, but not listed in the current version of the standard.)
 For example, in the French Armed Forces OF-10 is not a rank but a title, which corresponds moreover to a high position in the state.
-There is no OF-10 in the British Royal Marines, (Note: Captain General Royal Marines is the title of the ceremonial head of the Royal Marines.
-The uniform and insignia currently worn by the Captain General are those of a Field Marshal (OF-10).) in the British Army, Royal Navy and Royal Air Force rank OF-10 applicable in wartime only.
-The armed forces of Albania, Latvia, Lithuania and Luxembourg also lack the OF-9 rank.
+There is no OF-10 in the British Royal Marines; (Note: Captain General Royal Marines is the title of the ceremonial head of the Royal Marines.
+The uniform and insignia currently worn by the Captain General are those of a Field Marshal (OF-10).) in the British Army, Royal Navy and Royal Air Force, rank OF-10 is applicable in wartime only.
+The armed forces of Albania, Latvia and Luxembourg also lack the OF-9 rank.

-In the Latvian Armed Forces the officer rank Lieutenant is identified by the Code OF-0.